Tristan-Tompkins/Tic-Tac-Toe-client/README.md

 ## Getting Started

-Simply go to <my link here>, sign up, and sign in.
+Simply go to https://tristan-tompkins.github.io/Tic-Tac-Toe-client/, sign up, and sign in.

 ## Technologies used